How Many Valence Electrons Does Ar Have

 Argon in Context: Comparing with Other Noble Gases

 To fully appreciate argon's valence electron configuration, it helps to place it among its noble gas siblings.
 Helium has 2 valence electrons (1s²), achieving stability by filling its only shell.
 So neon and argon both possess 8 valence electrons, fulfilling the octet rule.
-Krypton, xenon, and radon also have 8 valence electrons in their respective outer shells, though heavier noble gases can make use of d and even f orbitals in bonding under extreme conditions, forming compounds with highly electronegative elements like fluorine and oxygen.
+Krypton, xenon, and radon also have 8 valence electrons in their respective outer shells, though heavier noble gases can work with d and even f orbitals in bonding under extreme conditions, forming compounds with highly electronegative elements like fluorine and oxygen.

 Conclusion